 The hypothetical grazing impacts currently appear to be largely a post hoc rationalization for otherwise unknown turnover processes.
 If model behavior is substantially affected by this turnover, which appears to be true, then it deserves more attention, perhaps worthy of sensitivity analysis.

-We agree that little is known about turnover processes.
-However, the rational was original in model development and not post-hoc but was based on the microbial-loop hypothesis.
+We agree that little is known about microbial turnover processes.
+However, the rationale was original in model development and not post-hoc but was based on the microbial-loop hypothesis.
 We re-calibrated the model to the intensive pasture site with setting mineralization of microbial turnover to 0 and got a very similar fit and the same conclusions for the simulation scenarios.
 The change in the turnover mineralization parameter was compensated by changing the fit of the potential turnover of the residues pool (kR) from 1/25years to 1/19 years and by a slightly lower anabolic microbial efficiency (eps).
 Hence, the fit to this pasture data is not sensitive to the turnover mineralization parameter.
 As long as the other parameters are unconstrained, the model behavior is not substantially affected, and the parameter could be omitted.
 Nevertheless, to our understanding this process is reasonable and may become important when discussion the sensitivity of the microbial efficiency to temperature or moisture.

 Minor issues: